 of Washington state and his student activism at UW in an interview

 conducted by Edgar Flores and Oscar Rosales in February 8, 2006.
-To the right are streaming-video excerpts of the interview.

 Video editing by Michael Schulze-Oechtering.